websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/invoking-actions-with-mvc-portlet.md

    :lines: 40-42
 ```

-The portlet parameter named `nameForTheDoSomethingMoreMethod` provides looser coupling between the action URL and method.
+The portlet parameter called `nameForTheDoSomethingMoreMethod` provides looser coupling between the action URL and method.
 For example, it frees you to change the method name or to assign the `@ProcessAction(name = "nameForTheDoSomethingMoreMethod")` annotation to a different method.

 ## What's Next